 The most common issues would be: Broken timing chain.
 Or a blown head gasket.
-Or the engine trew a rod.
+Or the engine threw a rod.
 To test for a blown head gasket, see this tutorial: How To Test A Blown Head Gasket (GM 3.1L, 3.4L) (NOTE: this info will apply to your 3.3L V-6 equipped Chrysler mini-van).

 CASE 2: Low compression in one or more cylinders.
 To a certain point, it's normal for the compression to vary a little between cylinders (as the engine accumulates thousands of miles).
 But if these values vary too much, then you're gonna' have a bona-fide misfire on your hands.